Round Oak Stove Company: History

+1920s onwards

 Round Oak stayed strong into the 1920s and survived the Great Depression, though greatly damaged.
 World War II government contracts helped the company stay afloat, but once the war ended, Round Oak was in ruins.
 The company stopped producing stoves in 1946 and in 1947, sold its buildings to Kaizer-Frazer for the production of automobile engine parts.
 The Round Oak name was sold to Peerless Furnace, which continued to make repair parts for furnaces and stoves.

+Modern times

 The complex of Round Oak buildings on Spaulding Street now house Ameriwood Furniture.
 Today, a small collection of Round Oak Stoves is displayed within the offices of the Greater Dowagiac Chamber of Commerce and Downtown Development Authority, located within the historic Dowagiac train depot.
 The Estate of P.D.
 Beckwith Inc. and Round Oak Stove & Furnace Company artifacts are collected worldwide today.
 The Dowagiac Area History Museum on West Railroad Street, in Dowagiac, Michigan has the largest public collection of Round Oak heating stoves in the world.
 The museum's vast collection includes (in addition to stoves) artifacts related to P.D.
 Beckwith's grain drill and early stove business, advertising, company ledgers and papers, workers’ implements and many one-of-a kind pieces.